iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - sweep along any direction (i.e. not just vertical)
 - choice of chained or "just line segments" output
-- flags to selectively accept/reject output from facets that are forward, side, and rear facing.
+- flags to selectively accept/reject output from facets that are forward, side, and/or rear facing.

 The output from [PolyfaceQuery.sweepLinestringToFacetsXYReturnLines]($core-geometry) is now obtained with [SweepLineStringToFacetsOptions]($core-geometry) options: